lammarco/rabiribi-map-scripts/README.md

+# Rabi Ribi Map Scripts

+A collection of Python scripts to do various things with map files.
+Download the main branch for all the files, or get a specific branch:

-# RabiRibi Map Flipper - Mirror Mode 2
+# [RabiRibi Map Flipper - Mirror Mode 2 (Branch)] (https://github.com/lammarco/rabiribi-map-scripts/tree/flip-main)

-Flip rb maps just like Mirror Mode on April Fools.. except with patches to fix a lot of things break!
+Flip rb maps just like Mirror Mode on April Fools.. except with patches to stop a lot of things from breaking!

 How to use: